Degrees of Freedom and Information Criteria for the Synthetic Control Method: Lemmas and Proofs of Main Results

-The results of the previous section treat the inequality conditions on the active sets as fixed, yet their argument require that we be able to differentiate.
-The inequality conditions must thus be locally stable.
-We show that this is indeed the case.

-We first give the proof of the stability of the active set in the case of the synthetic control problem without covariates.
-Although a special case of the general result, it exposes more simply the argument, which is conceptually identical in the general case.
+This formulation covers the unpenalized synthetic control method, with or without covariates.
+Although this is a special case of our general result, it presents the argument in full mathematical depth, albeit with more digestible notation.
+The general case is conceptually identical.

-Recall that $\hat{\beta}(\mathbf{Y})$ is a solution of problem (\ref{eq:SCwithoutCOVbeginning})-(\ref{SCwithoutCOVend}), $\mathcal{A}(\mathbf{Y})$ its active set, and let $\mu(\mathbf{Y})$ be the Lagrangian multiplier vector corresponding to the primal non-negativity constraint, where the notation is modified to emphasize the dependence on $\mathbf{Y}$.
+Let $\hat{\beta}(\mathbf{Y})$ be a solution of problem (\ref{a2_problem_1})-(\ref{a2_problem_2}), $\mathcal{A}(\mathbf{Y})$ its active set, and let $\mu(\mathbf{Y})$ be the Lagrangian multiplier vector corresponding to the primal non-negativity constraint, where the notation is modified to emphasize the dependence on $\mathbf{Y}$.